-If a colonoscopy doesn't find a benign tumor or cancer and no risk factors are present, doctors recommend scheduling this procedure every ten years.
+If a colonoscopy doesn't find a polyp (benign precancerous growth) or cancer and no risk factors are present, doctors recommend scheduling this procedure every 10 years.
 The number of new cases of colon cancer and deaths from the disease are decreased when a colonoscopy is performed.

 Colonoscopy and sigmoidoscopy – or Flex Sig—both use a thin flexible tube with a camera at the end to look at the colon.
 They differ in the areas of the colon they can see.
 Colonoscopy examines the entire colon, while sigmoidoscopy is a partial exam that only covers the left side of the colon.